-There are two ways to measure the REAR response: using an insert headphone or a hearing instrument.
+There are two ways to measure the REAR response with optional RECD coupler: using an insert headphone or a hearing instrument.

 If a hearing instrument is used, its volume control setting and other parameters should remain the same for both REAR and coupler measurements.
-It is also recommended to set the volume control to moderate, and turn the compression and noise reduction circuits off.
+Set the volume control to moderate, and turn the compression and noise reduction circuits off.